aatron/blog/src/about.md

 ---
 layout: page
-title: About
+title: About Me
 permalink: /about/
+categories: navbar
 ---

-This site is a work in progress to create the perfect system.
+I'm a dude with a website.

 <div>
     <ul class="social-media-list">